Bridgette M. Johnson

 Emerald Green currently serves as the Assistant Director for the Black/African American Cultural Center.
 With strong roots and family ties in Oakland, California – Emerald comes from the University of California, Berkeley where she served as the Student Conduct Coordinator in Student Conduct and as the Lead Coordinator for Fraternity and Sorority Advising and Leadership Development.
 Emerald has received a Bachelor of Arts from San Jose State University in Child and Adolescent Development and a Masters in Arts from University of San Francisco in Higher Education and Student Affairs.
 Emerald is excited about how the position of Assistant Director in B/AACC aligns with her passion.
 She enjoys executing student-focused programs and services that supports their development and unique potential, inspiring them to be active and socially-just learners, successful graduates, and engaged global citizens.
 Emerald enjoys watching movies and TV-shows, practicing self- care, listening to music, cooking, eating, spending time with family and Sorority sisters, and being a natural hair enthusiast.

 Meet Adrian Jones.
 Adrian serves as the Student Development and Retention Coordinator for the Office.
 He is a Colorado State University Alumni, having graduated in the Spring of 2017 with a Bachelor’s Degree in Social Work and minor in Ethnic Studies.
+Adrian is currently working on his Masters in Social Work with a concentration in Organizational Leadership and Policy at the University of Denver.
 In his tenure on Campus, Adrian served as a Peer Coordinator/Peer Mentor for the office as well as a Student Ambassador for the Career Center.
 Talk about involved?
 Adrian was a reoccurring member of Black Student Alliance and served as president his senior year.
 He served as an executive member for the Presidents Multicultural Student Advisory Committee (PMSAC).
 But his most favorite part of being involved was being able to become a member of Alpha Phi Alpha Fraternity, Inc., Omicron Tau Chapter.
 Outside of CSU, Adrian is very involved at his home church, Colorado Christian Fellowship.
 He has served as the choir director, a member on the F.L.O.W.
 Worship Team, and an Elite Leadership Member of R.A.W.
 F.I.R.E.
 Step/Dance team.
 His two favorite sports are Tennis and Volleyball.
 Adrian is excited to be serving in this role as a young Alum and to be in this new journey as an emerging professional.